 Under normal circumstances, the body’s immune system can tell when mutated or abnormal cells are present and dangerous and is able to kill them off before potentially fatal infections — or cancer — starts.
-“The body’s own immune system,” says Children’s Hospital Colorado’s Dr. Lia Gore, “is really most effective at fighting disease.”
+“The body’s own immune system,” says Children’s Hospital Colorado’s Lia Gore, MD, “is really most effective at fighting disease.”
 In certain cases though, the immune system doesn’t recognize the mutated cells of cancer as harmful, so it doesn’t fight them.
 That’s where a new leukemia drug called Blinatumomab comes in.

 Initially developed by a small German pharmaceutical company, Blinatumomab acts as a molecular agent that binds healthy T cells to the surface of the most common type of childhood leukemia cells.
 Essentially, the drug helps the immune system kill leukemia by thrusting the malignant cell right in the T cell’s face — a process Dr. Gore illustrates by thumbing her nose: “It’s like, neener-neener-neener, come get me,” she says.
 Or at least that’s the theory.